 COHHIO’s Youth Housing Initiative seeks to reduce the barriers that prevent Ohio’s homeless youth and young adults from gaining access to housing, services and stability through furthering advocacy, training and education in order to put an end to youth homelessness across our state.
 The program also aims to provide at-risk and homeless youth with tools and information to assist them as they navigate systems and communities for supports and services.

-We partner with young adults from across the state to build our Opening Doors for Youth Regional Collaborative curriculum, to develop content for the Youth Guide to Legal Rights and Resources and to assist COHHIO staff in trainings for housing providers and stakeholders.
+We partner with young adults from across the state to build our Opening Doors for Youth Regional Collaborative curriculum, to develop content for Taking Charge and to assist COHHIO staff in trainings for housing providers and stakeholders.

 Regional Collaboratives: Homeless and unstably housed youth and young adults can have a variety of distinct needs.
 It is important that youth are met with resources and services that take on a holistic approach and are developmentally appropriate.
 To that end, the Youth Housing Initiative works to emphasize the importance of cross-systems coordination and community collaboration when working to develop or enhance housing and services for youth and young adults.More Information